andrew/ultimate-awesome/README.md

 - [awesome-lockfree](https://github.com/rigtorp/awesome-lockfree) - A collection of resources on wait-free and lock-free programming.
 - [awesome-ciandcd](https://github.com/cicdops/awesome-ciandcd) - Continuous integration and continuous delivery.
 - [awesome-crypto-papers](https://github.com/pFarb/awesome-crypto-papers) - A curated list of cryptography papers, articles, tutorials and howtos.
+- [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
 - [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [knowledge](https://github.com/f2e-awesome/knowledge) - 文档着重构建一个完整的「前端技术架构图谱」，方便 F2E(Front End Engineering又称FEE、F2E) 学习与进阶。.
 - [awesome-golang-security](https://github.com/guardrailsio/awesome-golang-security) - Awesome Golang Security resources 🕶🔐.
 - [awesome-deepbio](https://github.com/gokceneraslan/awesome-deepbio) - A curated list of awesome deep learning applications in the field of computational biology.
 - [awesome-interactive-journalism](https://github.com/wbkd/awesome-interactive-journalism) - A list of awesome interactive journalism projects.
 - [computer-book-list](https://github.com/Kalmaegi/computer-book-list) - 一个综合了豆瓣，goodreads综合评分的计算机书籍书单.
-- [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
 - [awesome-static-website-services](https://github.com/agarrharr/awesome-static-website-services) - 📄 🛠 A curated list of awesome static websites services.
 - [awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI.
 - [awesome-mpc](https://github.com/rdragos/awesome-mpc) -  A curated list of multi party computation resources and links.
 - [google-apps-script-awesome-list](https://github.com/oshliaer/google-apps-script-awesome-list) - The usual list of links to interesting resources for Google Apps Script.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
+- [awesome-anki](https://github.com/tianshanghong/awesome-anki) - A curated list of awesome Anki add-ons, decks and resources.
 - [awesome-swiftui](https://github.com/vlondon/awesome-swiftui) - A collaborative list of awesome articles, talks, books, videos and code examples about SwiftUI.
 - [Awesome-Efficient-LLM](https://github.com/horseee/Awesome-Efficient-LLM) - A curated list for Efficient Large Language Models.
 - [awesome-atom](https://github.com/mehcode/awesome-atom) - A curated list of delightful Atom packages and resources.